implydata/plywood/README.md

 ### Example 1

 First of all plywood and its component parts need to be imported into the project.
-This example will use Druid as the data store.
+This example will use Druid as the data store:

 ```javascript
 // Get the druid requester (which is a node specific module)